kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 # Easy install using Kind

-kind is a tool for running local Kubernetes clusters using Docker container "nodes".
+Kind (Kubernetes in Docker) is a tool for running local Kubernetes clusters using Docker container "nodes".

-kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+Kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

 In Step 1, we guide you through setting up your environment to launch Kubernetes via Kind